21 Ways an Accountant Can Help a Small Business Owner

 - Provide advice and resources to assist you with the sale of your business

 These are just some of the ways accountants can work with small business owners.
 You can opt to hire an accountant for all of your financial activity, or you can choose a combined approach that limits his or her hands-on activity, reducing the expense.
 For example, you can hire an accountant during the start-up phase, and have him/her handle your annual reporting, but work with a bookkeeper to manage your books on a regular basis.
-In fact, a bookkeeper and an accountant can form a very efficient accounting team for your small business.
+A bookkeeper and an accountant can form a very efficient accounting team for your small business.

-The most important thing you can do when it comes to your business finances is recognize when you need to enlist the help of a professional, and then find an accountant who will help maintain the fiscal health of your business.
+The most important thing you can do when it comes to your business finances is to recognize when you need to enlist the help of a professional, and then find an accountant who will help maintain the fiscal health of your business.